 - Handles inspector training throughout the country

-- Coordinates our national empathy education programme, One of the Family
+- Coordinates our national education programmes

 - Coordinates the national SPCA Blue Tick Accreditation Scheme

-- Represents the Society on government committees
+- Represents the SPCA on government committees

 - Handles major prosecutions which have national implications